top of page

 Preventing Disputes with Clear Contractual Terms

 Accurate draft surveys prevent disputes between ship owners and charterers.
 Clear contractual terms for cargo measurement reduce the risk of disagreements.
-The tanker industry has agreed to a 0.5% outturn allowance, but there is no industry-agreed discrepancy or shortage allowance for dry bulk cargoes.
+There is a 'commonly accepted' 0.5% error margin, but there is no industry-agreed discrepancy or shortage allowance for dry bulk cargoes.

 To ensure accurate draft surveys, it's vital to use well-trained inspectors with a marine background.
 Proper documentation and equipment should be prepared in advance.
 Weather conditions, currents, and tides also impact measurement accuracy.